-This home dates back to 1807 when it was constructed for tanner Jacob Stealey, making it the oldest home in Clarksburg.
-Stealey died in 1841, but the home remained in the family's possession until 1881 when John Stealey sold the property to Nathan Goff, a former member of the West Virginia House of Delegates.
-Goff's widow remodeled the home around 1891, adding some of the Victorian details such as the gable roof and detailed exterior millwork.
-During the early 20th century, the home served as a boarding house and doctor's office before it became the property of Amy Roberts Vance in 1933.
-When Mrs. Vance died in 1967, her sons donated the historic home to the Harrison County Historical Society with the hope that the property would serve as a headquarters and museum.
-The society offers tours of the home by appointment, as well as special programs at the house throughout the year.
+The Stealey-Goff-Vance House dates back to 1807, when it was constructed for tanner Jacob Stealey.
+It is the oldest home in Clarksburg, and likely the oldest building in general.
+Stealey died in 1841, but the home remained in the family's possession until 1881, when John Stealey sold the property to Nathan Goff Sr., a former member of the West Virginia House of Delegates.
+Goff's widow remodeled the home around 1891, adding Victorian details such as the gable roof and detailed exterior millwork.
+During the early twentieth century, the home served as a boarding house and doctor's office before it became the property of Amy Roberts Vance in 1933.
+When Vance died in 1967, her sons donated the historic home to the Harrison County Historical Society with the stipulation that the property would serve as a headquarters and museum.
+The historical society offers tours of the home by appointment, as well as special programs at the house throughout the year.

 Backstory and Context